-In the IT sector, a project manager is often seen as having little authority over staff or project stakeholders.
+In the IT sector, a project manager often has little authority over staff or project stakeholders.
 They are expected to bring a project in on time and within budget with minimal assistance from upper management and minimal visibility within the organization.
-In reality, a project manager needs sufficient authority and resources to monitor and manage their project adequately.
-They also need regular communications with a steering committee consisting of representatives from upper management.
+In reality, a project manager needs sufficient authority and resources to adequately monitor and manage the project.
+They also need regular communications with a steering committee consisting of representatives from upper management with the necessary authority to assign resources and remove roadblocks.

 Two prime characteristics are essential to a project manager:

 Predictability Management doesn't like surprises.
 Therefore, a project manager should determine and report on a project's duration and related costs to a defined degree of confidence.
-Flexibility Gone are the days when a project manager slavishly followed an approved Gantt chart to the detriment of anyone who wants a change.
+Flexibility Gone are the days when a project manager slavishly follows an approved Gantt chart to the detriment of anyone who wants a change.
 These days, IT projects will typically undergo several baseline changes during execution to accommodate scope changes, dependencies on other projects, and changes in resource availability.